Tudorx95/HTTP-Proxy/README.md

 ## Contributors

-This project was completed by Lepadatu Tudor and Forminte Andreea, under the guidance of Vamand Adina.
+This project was completed by Lepadatu Tudor and Forminte Andreea, under the guidance of Vaman Adina.